These days, we can choose from reusable (menstrual cups and cloth pads), or disposable (pads or tampons) menstrual products. Which is best for you?

 There are even some high-capacity cups with capacities of up to 40 ml (Super Jennie, Anigan EvaCup, and Meluna Cup).
 If you have a heavy period, this might be exactly what you need.
 If you pair one of these high-capacity cups with a nighttime pad, you may be able to sleep through the night without having to get up!

-The other factor to consider is care and cleaning.
+The other factor to consider is caring and cleaning.
 Disposables pads and tampons are very easy to deal with—just throw them in the trash when you’re done and don’t have a second thought about it.
 This is, however, not the case with reusables.

 Cloth menstrual pads can be laundered with regular laundry and most of them are very stain resistant and/or have dark fabric.
 When you’re out on the road, it’s a bit more difficult and you have to carry a wet bag with you to store the used ones until you get home.